Had enough of all the generic advice about how to update your resume?

-How to update your resume in less than one hour?
+How to update your resume in less than one hour

-Use a resume builder if possible
+Use a resume builder

 2. Update your work history

 Don’t worry, most of us haven’t.
 Start by updating your work experience section.
 Begin with your most recent job and make your way down the list.

 3. Update your contact information

-It’s very important to update your contact information.
-This section of your resume isn’t exactly the main focal point, so there’s a big chance you miss it.
-Make sure you’ve listed your current email address and phone number.
+This part should be located at the header section of your resume.
+If it’s somewhere which isn’t exactly the main focal point, there’s a big chance hiring managers will miss it.
+So, make sure you’ve listed your current email address and phone number.

 4. Proofread your resume

 Yep, it doesn’t matter how good at writing you are, typos are bound to happen, so spend five minutes and proofread your resume before saving.

 5. Save your resume properly

-Always save your resume.
-Always save as PDF.
-ATS can easily read through a PDF resume, and you can be sure it can’t be edited by someone else.
+Always save your resume as a PDF.
+The ATS can easily read through a PDF resume and you can be sure it won’t be edited by someone else.
 (More on that topic in a minute, so keep reading.)